 Important note: This is something I rarely recommend, but in specific situations, it has been the best option for me.
 Use at your own risk, because often, this is not the best option.
 I'll discuss when to use this and when not to use this.

-Why Fork and Publish?
+Why Fork and Publish Your Own Package?

 The first time I wanted to do this, I found an edge case bug that only affected me.
 The maintainers wouldn't fix the bug since it would break everyone else's code, which is completely understandable and the right move on their part.
 So, instead of copying and pasting their code into my project, creating my own package seemed like the best option.